Chef, Peché Restaurant

 Pastry Chef / Owner, Sweet D’licious

-As the owner of Sweet D’licious Gourmet Cakes and Pastries, pastry instructor and mother, Diedra Rae, Pastry Arts May Graduate, likes a challenge.
+As the owner of Sweet D’licious Gourmet Cakes and Pastries, pastry Chef Educator and mother, Diedra Rae, Pastry Arts May Graduate, likes a challenge.
 Taking the leap to attend the Pastry Arts program was a leap of faith that – in her words – helped to build character, strength and compassion.
 Auguste Escoffier School of Culinary Arts enabled Diedra to approach her profession without fear, and a culinary school project led to her own business.

 “I didn't mean to start Sweet D'licious, but we had a café project in school and I thought, 'This is a lot of work: planning a real business.'
 So I did something that I would actually use.
 Looking at all the overhead of a café, I thought, 'No, that's not what I want to do,' and I manipulated things to create a cake studio.
 It's pretty simple.
 I specialize in custom cakes — taking people's visions and creating a piece of art.
 I say it is art, not just cake.

 I chose the Auguste Escoffier School of Culinary Arts for the smaller campus — it felt much more personal than other schools.
 The farm-to-table aspect was also a big thing for me.
 Overall, it seemed to be more of a humble school where you really have to work hard; some schools teach you that you are the best before you've earned it.